What are the admission requirements for the BA in Business Administration? back to top

 Where can I find the program requirements? back to top

-For the Bothell Business program, you can find detailed program requirements for each concentration and the Options and Concentrations page.
+For the Bothell Business program, you can find detailed program requirements for each concentration on the Options and Concentrations page.

-For the ELC Business program, you can find detailed program requirements for each concentration on the Eastside Leadership Center page.
+For the ELC Business program in Bellevue, you can find detailed program requirements for each concentration on the Eastside Leadership Center page.

 I have an uneven number of credits needed to complete my degree.
 How can I take care of this? back to top